-In recent years, shows like the Crystal Maze and Blockbusters have been re-launched for modern day TV viewers.
+Supermarket Sweep is now back on our TV screens, with Rylan Clark-Neal taking over from the late Dale Winton as the show’s host and in truth, the reviews of the show haven’t exactly been flattering.
+Other shows, such as The Crystal Maze and Blockbusters, have been re-launched for modern-day TV viewers in recent years with varying degrees of success.
 However, there are plenty of other UK gameshows that we think should come back to our screens.
 Here are some of them, would you like to see any of these be re-launched?

 A complete game of chance, deception and bluff, the six seasons of Golden Balls with Jasper Carrot at the helm saw an immense amount of betrayal and heartache, all in the name of big money.
 A return would almost certainly recapture that sense of inescapable drama and tension, something that ITV game shows since have almost always failed to pull off.

 The Price Is Right

 One of the vast array of shows in Bruce Forsyth’s game show hosting career, The Price Is Right is also one of the most successful.
 In each episode, a group of contestants battled it out to make accurate predictions on the price of certain objects.
 It has also been hosted by Leslie Crowther, Bob Warman and Joe Pasquale but could really do with another reboot, just so that we can forget that Pasquale’s attempt ever happened…